 Religious Ceremonies Covid-19

-For the most up to date Covid-19 guidance please visit the GOV.UK website.
+For the most up to date COVID-19 guidance for small marriages and civil partnerships please visit the Gov.UK website.

 Religious ceremonies can take place in a church, chapel or other building of worship which has been formally registered for marriage ceremonies.
 The service is conducted by the minister in accordance with the religious rites and ceremonies of the premises.